Ulf-vom-Mond/Marlin/README.md

 To integrate the changes into your marlin firmware, you just need to swap two files.

-  - Marlin/src/lcd/dogm/status_screen_DOGM.cpp  thats the file which draws the whole lcd status screen
+  - Marlin/src/lcd/dogm/status_screen_DOGM.cpp  thats the file which draws the whole lcd status screen.
+My code: line 337 to 426
-  - Marlin/src/lcd/dogm/dogm_Statusscreen.h     I updated the nozzle and bed bitmaps because they were to big
+  - Marlin/src/lcd/dogm/dogm_Statusscreen.h     I updated the nozzle and bed bitmaps because they were to big.
+My code: line 283, 294 to 338, 755, 766 to 796

 Just take these two files from my version and replace the standard ones with them.
 I didn't test with different settings, so it might not work.
 You need a 128x64 pixel lcd screen.
 If you have multiple Hotends, just the first one gets displayed.